himselfv/tasks-ig/readme.md

 ### Features
-* Pure JS, runs in the browser -- though still needs to be hosted somewhere to access Google APIs, see below.
+* Runs in the browser -- though still needs to be hosted somewhere to access Google APIs, see below.
 * Self-hosted
 * Works with Google Tasks
 * Implements most Google Tasks IG interface features: inline editing, enter-splits, backspace-deletions, tab/shift-tab, keyboard navigation, move to list, task list commands.
 If something is missing, file a bug.
-* Firefox/Chrome/Opera extension to display your Tasks IG instance (or any page really) in a side panel
+* Firefox/Chrome/Opera extension to display your instance (or any page) in a side panel
 * LocalStorage backend as a proof of concept.
-Though I don't recommend storing anything important in it because its glorified cookies.
+Though I don't recommend storing anything important in it because it's glorified cookies.

 Once Google shuts down Tasks which they will eventually do because they shut down everything, I might write a CalDAV Tasks backend.